ARM-software/armnn/BuildGuideCrossCompilation.md

 # These should all run without errors
 ```

-* caffe.pb.h and caffe.pb.cc will be needed when building ArmNN's Caffe Parser
+* caffe.pb.h and caffe.pb.cc will be needed when building Arm NN's Caffe Parser

 ## Build Boost library for arm64
 * Build Boost library for arm64
     Download Boost version 1.64 from http://www.boost.org/doc/libs/1_64_0/more/getting_started/unix-variants.html
-    Using any version of Boost greater than 1.64 will fail to build ArmNN, due to different dependency issues.
+    Using any version of Boost greater than 1.64 will fail to build Arm NN, due to different dependency issues.
 ```bash
 tar -zxvf boost_1_64_0.tar.gz
 cd boost_1_64_0